razvanmarinescu/website-academic3/content/project/meta-learning/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "We build benchmarks and organize community challenges on key medical prediction problems."
+summary = "Meta-learning is an ML paradigm where models learn over multiple related tasks, and generalise to new, unseen tasks."

 # Slides (optional).
 #   Associate this page with Markdown slides.